charlielobster/CUDA_NekRS/README.md

 3) Maintain /home/$USER/CUDA_NekRS_vars.sh

-   Source these variables into your terminal
+   a) Source these variables into your terminal

       . ./CUDA_NekRS_vars.sh
        ...

     currently it just sets CUDA_HOME, modify LD_LIBRARY_PATH, PATH etc it may evolve into a family of scripts, or a script that calls many other scripts